 - Import Permit;

 - Customs Import Declaration; and

 - Certificate of Origin.

-NOTE: Importers of animals, plants, chemicals, medicines and food products must secure a Certificate of Product Registration the Philippines Food and Drug Administration.
+NOTE: Customs clearance in the Philippines requires importers of animals, plants, chemicals, medicines and food products to secure a Certificate of Product Registration from the Philippines Food and Drug Administration.

 For exporters from the Philippines: